hercobezuidenhout/hercobezuidenhout.github.io/_posts/2024-09-18-jekyll-with-basic-javascript.md

 ## Manipulating the DOM

 JavaScript can do so much more than just log things to the console.
 One the things it is most famous for is manipulating the DOM.
 Changing HTML elements!
-So let’s see if we can do that.
+So let’s see how we can do that.
 Right now, the footer is pretty boring.

 ```html
 <div>